 |Species:||Baobab (Adansonia digitata L.)|

-The legendary Glencoe Baobab is the second largest baobab in South Africa and up to recent time was possibly the stoutest tree in the world.
-The stem of this tree had a diameter of 15.9 metres – an incredible figure.
+Up to the recent time Glencoe Baobab was the stoutest known tree in the world - it had a circumference of 46.6 m.
 Going around such a baobab takes quite a lot of time!

-Unfortunately in November 2009 the tree split into two parts.
+Unfortunately in November 2009 the tree split into several parts.

 Much of the South African landscape has been transformed by people but the area around Glencoe Baobab still is in comparatively natural state, although nearby there are wast agricultural lands.
 This increases the visual impression created by this tree.